 While Manny D continues to teach the Producer community about keeping their business in order, he realized there were parts of his own business he hadn't checked all the boxes on.
 He proceeded to dive into the Music Publishing world.
 After a year of studying the confusing world of publishing laws, Manny D eventually felt comfortable enough to launch his own Publishing Company, Mags Publishing, LLC ('20).
 For now, the purpose of this entity is to handle and oversee all Pub Amin duties of his own music catalog.
 Mags Publishing will also be the entity to oversee the publishing of books Manny D. will author.
 With the first release coming in 2022.

 Manny D also launched his "Dare To Be Great Vlog" Series that will tell everyone his story, show you behind-the-scenes what he's working on, and passing on words of wisdom he's learned along the way.
-Also, with with the support of his inner circle, he launched "The DARE TO BE GREAT Podcast" ('21), in order to pass insight, motivation, and direction to his entrepreneur community.
+Also, with with the urging of those around him, he launched "The Manny D. Rosa Podcast" ('23), in order to pass insight, motivation, and direction to his entrepreneur community.

 As he did early on, he felt the need for a multi-faceted media entity.
 A Music Production company, and Independent Film company, and Publishing company, all under one umbrella.
 Although music production was always his first love, Manny D. insists on putting other parts of his skillset on display.
 So, in an effort to "break the box", he launched MDRosa Media.